Kerong Li

-Kerong Li (李科蓉 (Lǐ Kēróng); born 3 August 2001 in Xi'an) is a Chinese racing driver currently competing for Origine Motorsport in GT World Challenge Asia.
+Kerong Li (李科蓉 (Lǐ Kēróng); born 3 August 2001 in Xi'an) is a Chinese racing driver competing for High Class Racing in the Intercontinental GT Challenge.

 Career

 Li made his single-seater debut in 2021, racing in the Formula Race Promotions Eastern Pro 4 Challenge for Jensen Global Advisors.
 After finishing third in the aforementioned series, Li raced part-time in both the Formula Pro USA F4 Championship and the Formula 4 United States Championships.
 At the end of the year, Li joined NTE Sport in the season-ending round of the Michelin Pilot Challenge at Road Atlanta alongside Jean-Francois Brunot in the Grand Sport class.

 Moving to GT racing full-time in 2022, Li primarily competed in Lamborghini Super Trofeo Europe for Leipert Motorsport alongside Brunot in the Pro-Am class.
-Scoring 23 points across the 12-race season, Li finished 14th in the Pro-Am standings at season's end.
+Scoring 23 points across the twelve-race season, Li finished 14th in the Pro-Am standings at season's end.
 Also in the same year, Li drove the first round of the 24H GT Series for the same team, finishing fifth in his only outing in the GT3 Pro class.
 Competing in the GTX class for most of the remaining races, which included a one-off outing for HRT Performance at Mugello, Li scored a podium in every race he contested and won the season-ending round at Barcelona to clinch the GTX title in the 24H GT Series European Championship.